 Another title from the Focus on Poland section, The Sun is a modern adaptation of Albert Camus’ wonderful novel The Stranger (L’Etranger).
 For those unfamiliar with the story, it’s a tragically absurd exploration of what happens when a seemingly benign member of society turns violent, then subsequently refuses to behave how society dictates.
 The Sasnal couple sharing the director’s chair have transplanted the action to a xenophobic, neo-nationalist setting, promising to be both highly intriguing and incredibly relevant.

-Call me a man of simple pleasures, but smart people pretending to be stupid while speaking in a Kiwi accent gives any comedic effort a head start, in my book.
-This mockumentary centres on the 2015 National Poultry Show in New Zealand, where rival chicken breeders get their hackles up and their talons out.
-I’m expecting an enjoyable but ultimately silly romp somewhere in the centre of a Flight of the Conchords and Father Ted Venn diagram.
+An interesting and offbeat look into the world of chicken rearing, this documentary centres on the 2015 National Poultry Show in New Zealand, where rival chicken breeders get their hackles up and their talons out.
+I’m expecting an enjoyable but ultimately silly romp somewhere in the centre of a Flight of the Conchords and King of Kong Venn diagram.

 Is it naïve to expect big things from perhaps the biggest production at EIFF?
 Terrence Malick has released a whole host of stinkers since his 1998 masterpiece The Thin Red Line, but hopefully this latest effort will get him back on track.
 With a strong cast (Natalie Portman, Rooney Mara, Michael Fassbender and everyone’s favourite pause-heavy pretty boy Ryan Gosling), Song to Song is a singular love story set against the backdrop of the Texan music scene.